Kicked-Ising Quantum Battery

+Given the feasibility of spin chains across different platforms, kicked-Ising QBs pose a compelling candidate for realizations in existing devices.
+Moreover, simulations on hardware confirm their potential as a programmable testbed, supporting near-term experimental realization.
+The impacts of finite-temperature initialization and realistic dissipative effects, including ergotropy and coherence properties, are further explored in subsequent work~\cite{romero2026impact}.

-\emph{Acknowledgments.}---We thank Yongcheng Ding, David Guéry-Odelin, Anne-Maria Visuri, Javier Mas, Alfonso V. Ramallo and Juan Santos-Suárez for fruitful discussions.
-This work is supported by the project grants PID2024-157842OA-I00 and PID2021-126273NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe'' and ``ERDF Invest in your Future'', the Basque Government through Grant No. IT1470-22, the Severo Ochoa Centres of Excellence program through Grant CEX2024-001445-S, the Spanish Ministry of Economic Affairs and Digital Transformation through the QUANTUM ENIA project call-Quantum Spain project.
+\emph{Acknowledgments.}---We thank Yongcheng Ding, David Guéry-Odelin, Anne-Maria Visuri, Javier Mas, Alfonso V. Ramallo, Juan Santos-Suárez and Grace M. Sommers for fruitful discussions.
+This work is supported by the project grants PID2024-157842OA-I00 and PID2021-126273NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe'' and ``ERDF Invest in your Future'', Spanish national project in the field of Artificial Intelligence (AIA2025-163435-C44), the Severo Ochoa Centres of Excellence program through Grant CEX2024-001445-S, the Spanish Ministry of Economic Affairs and Digital Transformation through the QUANTUM ENIA project call-Quantum Spain project.
 Y.B. acknowledges the Ayudas para contratos Ramón y Cajal (RYC2023-042699-I).
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.